nicdwilson/early-renewal-order-check/README.md

 3. Set the order status to 'on-hold'
 4. Add the `_subscription_renewal_early` meta field
 5. Ensure the order is less than 3 weeks old
-6. Trigger a scheduled renewal payment
+6. Trigger a scheduled renewal payment or customer notification
-7. Verify the renewal is aborted and a note is added
+7. Verify the renewal/notification is aborted and a note is added

 ### Customization
 The plugin can be extended by: